Josh-moreton/needatradesman/PROJECT_PROGRESS.md

 - **Core UI & Layout**
   - Modern header/navigation using ShadCN components
   - Dashboard rebuilt with left-hand sidebar (role-based navigation)
+  - Sidebar and header now both in `/components/layout` for codebase consistency
+  - Sidebar is context-aware, highlights current page, and is visible on all dashboard pages for authenticated users
+  - Dashboard, "Post Job", "My Jobs", and "Messages" pages all use the new sidebar layout
+  - `/messages` page scaffolded
+  - Old/obsolete sidebar code removed
+  - Imports and role checks standardized
   - Onboarding flow rebuilt with ShadCN forms
   - Landing page modernized with ShadCN